kwiatriot/helper-docs/networking/cisco/ensld.md

 - Intra-area IS to IS

 Level 2
-- Interarea IS to IS
+- Inter-area IS to IS

 Level 3
 - AS to AS _(Cisco does not support level 3)_